 In the early stages of oral cancer's development, it often is painless, and the physical signs may not be obvious.
 This makes it a very dangerous disease.
 Regular screenings by our qualified dentists, combined with a person's knowledge of the warning signs and symptoms, will allow its discovery in the earliest possible stages, when cure and survival are most likely.
-Even pre-cancerous tissue changes can be detected by our trained professionals.
+Even discrete oral cancer signs such as pre-cancerous tissue changes can be detected by our trained professionals.

 Red and-or white discolorations of the soft tissues of the mouth.